Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 Liquor and fiber digestate

-Livestock excrements, after anaerobic digestion, would generate a water-soluble substance called "liquor digestate," and solid by-product called "fiber digestate."
+livestock waste, after anaerobic digestion, would generate a water-soluble substance called "liquor digestate," and solid by-product called "fiber digestate."
 Both liquor and fiber digestate contain abundant nutrients and fertilizers that can be absorbed by crops and increase their yield.

 Furthermore, research shows that the nitrogen fertilizer obtained from raising pigs in a year is equivalent to one bag of fertilizer #5 of Taiwan Fertilizer Company.
 Farmers can use liquor and fiber digestate to reduce the use of chemical fertilizers, promote organic farming, and save a significant amount of expense on fertilizer.